-The Weekend College program (708/925-6363) provides college credit courses that are applicable to associate degree programs or can be taken for professional or personal growth.
+The Weekend College program (847/925-6591) provides college credit courses that are applicable to associate degree programs or can be taken for professional or personal growth.

 Most courses are designed on a 12-session plus final exam format that allows students to achieve 16 weeks of credit in a shorter timespan.
-This is consistent with providing course opportunities for 58 people with busy weekday or evening schedules.
+This is consistent with providing course opportunities for people with busy weekday or evening schedules.

-Some courses are for 4, 8 or 16 weekends.
-A student may take up to four courses solely on the Weekend College schedule.
+Other courses are scheduled for 8 or 16 weekends.
+A student may take several courses in the Weekend College schedule.
 Some classes may meet more than once on a weekend.
+There is now a five-year guaranteed plan to reach an associate degree by soley attending weekend classes.

 Particular attention is given to credit courses with a concentration in business administration and liberal arts.
 However, a wide range of credit and continuing education courses is offered from many other departments.
-It is feasible to earn an associate degree by just attending weekends.
 Weekend College is part of the Office of Community and Program Services.